Get to Know Concord Law School

 Graduates number more than 1,500.
+In March, the American Constitution Society awarded Best Brief Respondent to two teams of Concord students at its sixth annual Constance Baker Motley National Moot Court Competition in Constitutional Law.
+The team of Kathryn Hawkes and Sharon Garshak won in the western regional competition.
+Two weeks later, the team of Kara John and Kirk Rafdal also won Best Brief Respondent (in a 3-way tie) in the eastern regional competition.
 In October, Greg Brandes, dean of faculty since 1999, is appointed interim dean as Barry Currier steps down.
 Later that month, Concord hosts a panel on privacy and the media moderated by Professor Arthur Miller.
-Held at the Washington Post Conference Center, the panel includes Washington Post Company CEO Donald Graham, Al Hunt of Bloomberg News, Jim Lehrer of PBS, Ruth Marcus of The Washington Post, Dahlia Lithwick of Slate, Kevin Baine of Williams and Connolly, and Professor Joel Friedman as well as Concord graduate Colleen Glynn (JD ’08) and Scott DeGarmo, husband of Assistant Dean of Students Alana DeGarmo.
+Held at the Washington Post Conference Center, the panel includes Washington Post Company CEO Donald Graham, Al Hunt of Bloomberg News, Jim Lehrer of PBS, Ruth Marcus of The Washington Post, Dahlia Lithwick of Slate, Kevin Baine of Williams and Connolly, and Professor Joel Friedman as well as Concord graduate Colleen Glynn (JD ’08).

 Greg Brandes was named dean as Concord celebrated 10 years of graduates.
 Concord’s first graduation ceremony was held on November 21, 2002.
 On October 20, 2012, more than 40 alumni gathered to honor those first graduates at a luncheon, featuring Professor Arthur Miller as the keynote speaker.
 In his remarks titled “Are They Closing the Courthouse Doors?”
 Professor Miller decried the growing number of roadblocks preventing claimants from seeking judicial redress.
 Concord graduates turned out in great numbers (39%) to participate in Kaplan University’s comprehensive survey of alumni, in which 95% reported their Concord education met their expectations.
 The Small Business Practice LLM program saw its first graduates when 4 LLM degrees were awarded.